cybergreen-net/www.cybergreen.net/mitigation/campaign-steps.md

 </div>

 <h4> Example: </h4>
-1. Target risk conditions: Open SSDP
+1. Target risk conditions: Open SSDP<br>
 2. Mitigation methods:
 -  Reconfigure the misconigured devices.
 -  Block udp/1900 altogether at the edge of their network.
 Block legacy protocols like chargen and echo that don’t have any real use other than DDOS anymore.